avlakshmy/programming-practice/README.md

 # programming-practice
-Programming practice from HackerRank, Google Kick Start, Geeks for Geeks, and other platforms
+Programming practice from HackerRank, LeetCode, Google Kick Start, Geeks for Geeks, and other platforms